WPManageNinja/fluent-smtp/readme.txt

 == 🚀 MODERN.
 POWERFUL.
 SUPER FAST 🚀 ==

-* Build with VueJS as Single-page Application
+* Built with VueJS as a Single-page Application
 * Super fast and lean interface so anyone can use it without any learning curve
 * Super awesome Dashboard with charts, graphs, and stats to show how your emails are doing.